-The precise condition is given in equation~\eqref{eq:Ckappaphi} and~\eqref{eq:Ckappa}.
-In that case, the potential $\Phi$ or the kernel $F$ in fact depend on the number of particles.
-This might seem quite strange from the physical point of view but is in fact very common for numerical simulations (to regularize the interactions).
+We will refer to that case as the ``strongly'' singular case.
+Remark that the interaction kernel $F$ in fact depends on the number of particles.
+This might seem strange from the physical point of view but it is in fact very common in numerical simulations in order to regularize the interactions.